 He has worked for a number of international humanitarian organizations such as UNICEF, Human Rights Watch and Amnesty International.
 His journalistic work has been published in various local and international publications, including The International New York Times and Time Magazine.
 He has produced video content for clients such as National Geographic, CNN, and NBC.

 Nick has been based in Southeast Asia since 2008 and is a founding member of Ruom.
 He is currently based in Bangkok, Thailand.
-He is fluent in English and French.

 Danish award winning photographer Niels Busch born in Copenhagen, Denmark.
 Niels picked up photography from an early age in art class in primary school.
 After assisting 4 years in Copenhagen at the top studioes with still life and fashion photographers that took him around the world, he travelled to New York to assist on a freelance basis.
 With great passion and eager, he went back and started up a studio i Copenhagen City.
 The eager for traveling and passion for photography, took him to South East Asia to live with simpleness and aesthetics mixed with scandinavian living and sense of light, with Thailand as a base to live with his family.
 After a few years in Asia, he and his family missed New York and moved back.
 His work today takes him all over the world with national and International clients, with base in Copenhagen and New York.

 Vance Jacobs is an award-winning lifestyle and portrait photographer and filmmaker.
 His photojournalism and advertising background give him the ability to capture or create candid, authentic moments and to tell the stories of the brands, NGOs and corporate clients he works with.

 Vance’s work has taken him around the world to 40+ countries.
 When not on assignment Vance can be found competing in an Ironman Distance Triathlon, marathon or adventure race.